procrash/mkdocs_on_steroids/docs/generated/api/functions/stats_counters.md

     return 0;
 }
 ```
-- **Preconditions**:
-  - The libtorrent library must be properly initialized before calling this function
+- **Preconditions**: The libtorrent library must be properly initialized and a session must be created before calling `session_stats_metrics()`.
-  - The `session_stats_metrics()` function must be available and correctly implemented
-  - The `stats_metric` and `metric_type_t` types must be defined and accessible
-- **Postconditions**:
-  - The function will print a list of available statistics metrics to stdout
+- **Postconditions**: The function prints a list of statistics metrics to stdout and returns 0 to indicate successful execution.
-  - The program will terminate with exit code 0
-  - No resources are left in an inconsistent state
-- **Thread Safety**:
-  - The function is not thread-safe as it relies on a global state from the libtorrent library
+- **Thread Safety**: This function is not thread-safe as it assumes a single-threaded execution context and may not work correctly in a multithreaded environment without proper synchronization.
-  - It should not be called from multiple threads simultaneously
-  - The function assumes that the libtorrent session is not being modified by other threads
 - **Complexity**:
   - Time Complexity: O(n) where n is the number of statistics metrics
-  - Space Complexity: O(n) where n is the number of statistics metrics
+  - Space Complexity: O(n) for storing the vector of statistics metrics
-- **See Also**: `session_stats_metrics()`, `stats_metric`, `metric_type_t`

 ## Usage Examples